ROPO effekt – The most important in a nutshell

-On the opposite: instead of a complete rush to online trade, a shift has taken place.
-Consumers often use the Internet mainly for research, but then decide to make a purchase only on the spot.
+As the popularity of the World Wide Web has increased, so has the fear that e-commerce will one day replace brick-and-mortar retailing altogether.
+Contrary to many predictions, however, brick-and-mortar retail is far from extinct.
+Consumers often use the Internet for research, but only decide to buy on site.
 This phenomenon – also known as the ROPO effect (research online, purchase offline) – has become particularly important in recent years.
-But how can stationary retailers take advantage of this buyer behaviour?
+But how can brick-and-mortar retailers take advantage of this shopper behavior?

-Through the Internet we are all used to being informed about everything at any time.
-No matter whether we want to know what the weather will be like tomorrow or what role Spain played in the Thirty Years’ War, we have all the information at our fingertips.
-Because of this possibility, our need for information has also increased more and more.
-Because we are simply no longer used to buying products without knowing beforehand what other people think of them.
+Thanks to the Internet, we are all used to being able to find out about anything at any time.
+Regardless of whether we want to know what the weather will be like tomorrow or which item of clothing is currently in fashion, we have all the information with us at all times.
+This possibility has also increased our need for information more and more.
+After all, we are simply no longer used to buying products without first knowing what other people think of them.

-The combination of these two factors is clear: in order to find the best quality product at the lowest possible price, the user first reaches for the number one information medium, the Internet, in order to be able to get a better picture of the product on site, to be able to look at it live and to touch it.
+The combination of these two factors is clear: in order to find the best quality product at the lowest possible price, users first turn to the number one information medium, the Internet, so that they can then get an even better picture of the product on site, look at it live and touch it.

 The greatest occurrence of the ROPO effect can be found in the healthcare, insurance, furniture, automotive or industrial trade sectors in the B2B area.
 A major commonality here is probably that most of your products are high-priced and require a lot of explanation or advice.
 Here, more emphasis is often placed on personal advice on product details and functionality, so that questions can be clarified in more detail.
 The feel and look of some products also play an important role, which is why a live test on site can be crucial.